aadah/aadah.me/README.md

 It should be possible to write an academic piece of work in a presentable manner.
 Displaying code and LaTeX was thus very important.
-Printing modifies the CSS to format it for a physical medium.
+CSS takes care of formatting when printing or saving as a PDF.

 ### How It's Built